Medical Interpreter Use in Healthcare

 • If the interpreter appears confused, ask them if they need clarification or rephrasing.

-• Do not interrupt the interpreter when they are translating.
+• Please do not interrupt the interpreter when they are translating.

 • When the session is finished, ask the patient if they need anything else while the interpreter is present.

-• After leaving the patient’s room, review the session with the interpreter, as they may have cultural insights helpful to care planning.
+• After leaving the patient’s room, review the session with the interpreter.
+They may have cultural insights that are helpful to care planning.

 Nurses must advocate for their patients by bridging language barriers and providing optimal care.
 Utilizing medical interpreters and implementing evidence-based strategies can assist nurses in providing quality care by eliminating language barriers (26).